 I am a “non native” risotto eater.
-They don’t make risotto in Umbria, so I can’t tell you how my grandma made it.
+Risotto is not traditional in Umbria, so I can’t ask how my grandmother.
 Nor my mum who – being Sicilian and adverse to creamy dishes – did not like it.
-I also happen to be fond of dishes full of flavor, light in texture and calories and made with minimal attendance.
+On the other hand I adore risotto and I prefer it light in texture and calories and made with minimal attendance.

-So if you like those stodgy concoctions obtained by beating the life out of the poor grains until they disintegrate and then cemented by extravagant amounts of cheese and butter, please read no further.
+In contrast I definitely dislike those stodgy concoctions obtained by beating the life out of the poor grains until they disintegrate and then cemented by extravagant amounts of cheese and butter!

 Here are my own fundamental rules:

-1) Good quality risotto rice.
+1) Choose good quality risotto rice.
 I prefer Carnaroli which has a nutty taste and does not overcook easily.
-Arborio and Vialone Nano are also good but I have never found a non-Italian rice that will work for a risotto.
+Arborio and Vialone Nano are also good.
+However, I have never found a non-Italian rice that will work for risotto.

-3) I use a large heavy-bottomed pan over low heat.
-The rice has to be in a thin layer all the time so the grains cook slowly at the same temperature.
-This way I only stir when I add the liquid and then let it sweetly simmer until most of the stock is evaporated.
-Meanwhile I have a life.
+3) It is also essential to use a large heavy-bottomed pan over low heat.
+Distribute the rice in a thin layer so the grains will cook slowly and at the same temperature.
+Only stir when adding the liquid and then let it slowly simmer until most of the stock is evaporated.

-4) I cook condiments – i.e. vegetables, meat or seafood – separately and add them when the rice is almost ready.
-Then I sprinkle some herbs if the recipe needs it.
+4) I cook all other ingredients – i.e. vegetables, meat or seafood – separately and add them when the rice is almost ready.
+Then I sprinkle some herbs if the recipe requires it.

-- 30 gr. / 1 ounce pancetta cut into tiny strips
+- 30 g / 1 oz pancetta cut into tiny strips

 - 1 garlic clove

 - a few strands of saffron